-Any student earning a 4.00 average for a quarter will be eligible to receive a Gold Sticker on the back of their student identification cards.
-This Gold Sticker will identify the student as a 4.00 student and will entitle the student to purchase items at a discount at various Helena businesses during the following quarter.
+Any student earning a 4.00 average for a quarter will be eligible to receive a Gold Bonus Card.
+Bonus cards will identify the student as a 4.00 student and will entitle the student to purchase items at a discount at various Helena businesses during the following quarter.
 To earn this level of recognition the student must receive A's in all subjects for the quarter and have no referrals of either minor or major infraction types during that period.
 The award is good only for the following quarter and must be earned each quarter.